 Don’t freak out: You can quickly handle this.

-3. Lie down for a head wound, with the head elevated.
+If it’s a head wound, lie down with your head elevated.
 If the cut is on a limb, raise it above the level of your heart as you apply pressure.
+Elevation will lessen swelling and pain.

 Signs You Should Seek Help for Bleeding